grpc/grpc.github.io/docs/tutorials/auth/oauth2-objective-c.md

 Note that, as gRPC metadata elements are mapped to HTTP/2 headers (or trailers), the keys of the response metadata are always ASCII strings in lowercase.

-Many uses cases of response metadata involve getting more details about an RPC error.
+Many use cases of response metadata involve getting more details about an RPC error.
 For convenience, when a `NSError` instance is passed to an RPC handler block, the response headers and trailers dictionaries can also be accessed this
 way: